 One of the most important benefits is the experience you gain.
 This is particularly important when it is one of your first jobs, or if you are choosing to change industries or career paths.

-“By working in a temp secretarial or support role your job can vary daily and you can gain experience in several different aspects of a company” says Deirdre O'Dowd, Recruitment Consultant - Temporary & contract secretarial and support division.
+“By working in a temp secretarial or support role your job can vary daily and you can gain experience in several different aspects of a company” says Deirdre O'Dowd, Senior Consultant - Temporary & contract secretarial and support division.

 Experiment until you find your ideal career